- Vital Sparks

 Let busy care awhile forbear,

-Oh come, come away!
+Oh, come, come away.

-Come, come, our social joys renew,
+Come, come our social joys renew,

-And there, where trust and friendship grew,,
+And here, where trust and friendship grow,

 Let true hearts welcome you,